yaofeng-wang/Functional_Programming_in_Scala_Specialization/01_Functional_Programming_Principles_in_Scala/Week4/notes.md

 class Prod(e1: Expr, e2: Expr) extends Expr class Var(x: String) extends Expr
 ```
-You need to add methods for classification and acess to all classes defined above.
+You need to add methods for classification and access to all classes defined above.

 To integrate `Prod` and `Var` into the hierarchy, how many new method definitions do you need?